lambdaclass/cairo-vm.c/README.md

 We use two structs to represent it as we need to be able to distinguish between the two union types during execution.

 #### Memory
-As we previously described, the memory is made up of a series of segments of undetermined length, each containing a continuous sequence of `maybe_relocatable` elements.
+As we previously described, the memory is made up of a series of segments of variable length, each containing a continuous sequence of `maybe_relocatable` elements.
 Memory is also immutable, which means that once we have written a value into memory, it can't be changed.
 There are multiple valid ways to represent this memory structure, but the simples way to represent it is by using a hashmap, maping a `relocatable` address to a `maybe_relocatable` value.
 As we don't have an actual representation of segments, we have to keep track of the number of segments.
 In this project we decided to use the Collections-C library for our data structures, but you can choose any other library (or implement your own!).